The Carlyle Club is proud to present the first-ever reactionary poster campaign.

 “What do you mean, ‘free’ and ‘independent’?
 Free to starve?
 So amazingly ‘independent’ that they’re totally reliant on foreign aid?
 What a joke.
 Bring back colonial rule, I say.”

-As if capitalism hadn’t taken enough of a beating, we also have an economics-themed poster featuring the great Julius Evola (Radish 1.9).
+As if capitalism hadn’t taken enough of a beating, we also have an economics-themed poster featuring Julius Evola.

 Look how much Progress™ they’ve made in Sweden!
 The future’s so bright, I gotta wear protective goggles.
 No, wait, that’s not the future, it’s just Arab invaders burning our city.